dotnet/docs/docs/standard/containerized-lifecycle-architecture/design-develop-containerized-apps/visual-studio-tools-for-docker.md

 Add container orchestrator support to compose a multicontainer solution.
 When you add container orchestrator support, Visual Studio not only adds a *Dockerfile* to the project, but also a global *docker-compose.yml* file at the solution level.
 This lets you run and debug a group of containers (a whole solution) at the same time if they're defined in the same *docker-compose.yml* file.
 If *docker-compose.yml* already exists, Visual Studio adds the required lines of configuration code to it.

-After you add container orchestration support to your project, you see the following new files in **Solution Explorer**:
+After you add container orchestration support to your project, you see the following new project and files in **Solution Explorer**:

 ![Docker files in Solution Explorer in Visual Studio](media/docker-support-solution-explorer.png)

 > [!NOTE]
 > The **Add** > **Container Orchestrator Support** menu item is available in Visual Studio 2017 version 15.8 and later.
-In prior versions of Visual Studio, adding Docker support to a project also added a *docker-compose.yml* file to the solution.
+In prior versions of Visual Studio, adding Docker support to a project also added a *docker-compose.yml* file at the solution level.

 >[!div class="step-by-step"]
 [Previous](docker-apps-inner-loop-workflow.md)